Anuja Iyer: Career

 Her first film was the horror flick, Sivi (2007), in which she played a ghost.
 She was praised for her performance.
 Her second film, Mudhal Mudhal Mudhal Varai (2008), termed as Tamil cinema's first "urban centric film" received critical acclaim, winning awards at international film festivals for its innovative approach to film making.
 Her role was once again lauded by critics and audiences.
-In 2009, she appeared in the college drama Ninaithale Inikkum, a remake of the 2006 Malayalam film Classmates.
+In 2009, she appeared in the Prithviraj Starrer college drama Ninaithale Inikkum, a remake of the 2006 Malayalam film Classmates.
 Anuja played the character of a reserved Muslim college student Shalini who attempts to take revenge on the murderer of her lover.
-Later that year, she starred in Unnaipol Oruvan and its Telugu version Eeenadu alongside veteran actors Kamal Haasan, Mohanlal and Venkatesh.
+Later that year, she starred in Unnaipol Oruvan and its Telugu version Eeenadu alongside veteran actors Mohanlal, Kamal Haasan and Venkatesh.
 Her portrayal of Natasha Rajkumar, a television journalist, was appreciated by critics and fetched her a nomination for the Best Supporting Actress Award at the 56th Filmfare Awards South.

 In 2013, Anuja hosted season 2 of Raj TV's Carnatic music reality-talent show, Tanishq Swarna Sangeetham.

 In 2015, she got engaged to entrepreneur Bharat Ram.